 Microsoft has confirmed this week that the new DirectX 11.1 is exclusive to Microsoft’s Windows 8 operating system, with Microsoft’s Daniel Moth writing a reply on the Microsoft Answers forum.

-Microsoft’s DirectX 11.1 brings with it a wealth of new features and enhancements including parts of the XNA framework, enhanced cooperation between Direct3D, Direct2D and DirectCompute GPU acceleration models, an a new software rasteriser dubbed WARP.
+Microsoft’s DirectX 11.1 brings with it a wealth of new features and enhancements including parts of the XNA framework, enhanced cooperation between Direct3D, Direct2D, and DirectCompute GPU acceleration models, and a new software rasterizer dubbed WARP.

-Answering a developer’s question about the WARP Microsoft’s Daniel Moth explained:
+Answering a developer’s question about WARP, Microsoft’s Daniel Moth explained:

 Source: Eurogamer